berrym/lusush/PHASE2_VISUAL_DISPLAY_QUICKSTART.md

     // 3.
 Apply visual selection highlighting
     // 4.
 Use theme colors for professional appearance
     // 5.
 Handle terminal width changes gracefully
+    // 6.
+Use src/libhashtable for any caching optimizations
 }
 ```

+**IMPORTANT**: All performance optimizations and caching implementations MUST use lusush's existing `src/libhashtable` library for consistency with the rest of the codebase.

 #### Step 2: Visual Selection Highlighting (1-2 hours)
 - [ ] **Add selection state tracking** in menu_completion_state_t